Even if they don't realise it, most people will have been exposed to remarketing ads (also know as retargeting ads) whilst surfing the web.

 Remarketing campaigns that don’t use Frequency Capping will also tend to suffer from a low click through rate (CTR).
 This can have a negative impact on Quality Scores, leading to higher costs and a reduced number of impressions.

 So it is generally recommended that you set a Frequency Cap of three impressions per user per day.
+You could let Google's automated optimisation feature choose a frequency for you, but I prefer to do it manually so I know exactly what the limit is going to be.

 Not only can people now see who is targeting them with remarketing ads, but they can also choose to mute reminder ads from selected advertisers.
 When an advertiser is muted, the user will no longer see any remarketing ads from them for the next 90 days.